rj14ng/arduino-rc-car/README.md

    ```
 5. Load the Processing sketch in `input/input.pde`, replacing the `port_name` string with the port name found earlier.
 6. Turn on the 3xAA battery pack.
 7. Run the sketch and wait for 'CLEAR' to appear in the Processing console, signifying that a connection has been made to the serial port.
-Use arrow keys to control the car.
+Use arrow keys or wasd to control the car.

 ## Schematic
 ![Schematic](schematic/schematic_img.png)